Myvatn Nature Baths EarthCache

 2. Look at the water in the main pool and the stones at the water edge.
 (You do not need to enter the pool area to do so).
 Describe the water with your own words: What colour is the water?
 Is it clear?
 Does it smell?
 Could it have a content of minerals and dissolved material?
 Visitors to the Mývatn Nature Baths are required to take of some types of jewellery.
 What sort?
 Why do you think that is?

-3. Optional: Take a picture of your GPS and the bath and post it with your "Found it" log.
+3. Take a picture of your geocaching name (on paper or written on your hand/arm or your GPS) and the bath behind and post it with your "Found it" log.
 You may also be in the photo.
+Per June 1st 2023 this is no longer optional.
+Photoshopped images are not allowed.
+Post it with your log.
+If you cannot post the picture, then wait with the online log.

 4. Send your answers to my profile at geocaching.com before logging online.
 You need not wait for my answer to log your find.
 I will contact you if there is a problem with your answers.